springcard/springcard-dotnet-pcsc-sdk/README.md

 The underlying libraries are <u>not</u> open source and are subject to a license fee.
 Therefore, the applications will stop working after 10 minutes unless a valid license string is provided.

 ## Building the applications

+### Retrieve the libraries

+First step is to compile the required libraries from repository [springcard-dotnet-libraries repository](https://github.com/springcard/springcard-dotnet-libraries).
+Alternatively, you may download and install the PC/SC QuickStart (SQ13163) from [www.springcard.com/download/find/file/sq13163](https://www.springcard.com/fr/download/find/file/sq13163) and find the DLL in the installation directory.

+Copy these libraries in the `_libraries\net48` sub-directory before building this repository's projects.

 ### Net48 targets